Patrick-Estermann/My-apprenticeship-to-an-application-developer/README.md

 # My-apprenticeship-to-an-application-developer
-Collection of project work during my apprenticeship
+Collection of project work during my apprenticeship.

 For the Projects go to the Branches.

+more Projects are coming soon.